Madfish5415/epitech-intranet-calendar-sync/README.md

 - `EPITECH_AUTOLOGIN_LINK` is the link to your Epitech Intranet autologin page
 - `EMAIL_LIST` is a list of emails separated by a semicolon (`;`) that will receive the calendar sync report

+Then you can access the web interface at `http://localhost:3000`.

+You just have to add a new calendar on outlook and set the URL to `http://localhost:3000/feed`

 ## Credits

 - [madfish5415](https://github.com/madfish5415)